 Members and Guests Limited to 16

-Meet at Boonah 9.30, Cafe 17, 17 High Street opp.
-Australian Hotel.
-Morning tea will be on arrival at Cafe 17 at our own expense where we will meet Wendy Creighton.
+Meet at Boonah 9.30, Arthur Clive's Family Bakehouse, 12 High Street, Boonah Morning tea will be on arrival at our own expense where we will meet Wendy Creighton.

 Boonah is an interesting country town in the Scenic Rim.
 We will be guided through the centre of town by Wendy who is the editor of local newspapers and author of "Blumbergville to Boonah, the early history of the Boonah Business District".
 It tells of fires, floods, droughts and the resilience of local people.